-->

 Now let’s have a look at how To Select Correct Test Cases For Automation Testing:

 Step 1: Recognize the parameters on which you will establish your test case as a candidate for automation.
 You can have your parameters depending on your application.
-Test cases are executed with different sets of data, browsers, environments, complex business logic, different sets of users, and large amounts of data.
+Test cases are executed with different sets of data, browsers, own test automation environment, complex business logic, different sets of users, and large amounts of data.
 It requires special data.

 Step 2: You should break each application into modules.
 You should analyze and try to recognize the test cases for each module, which should be automated based on the parameters.
 This list will vary from projects to projects and can also be improved to suit your requirements : Similarly, for all modules, this list can be utilized to recognize the automation candidate test cases.